TyrannoSeahorseRex/BinaryTranslating-DiscordBot/README.md

 - 🎨 Add an interactive UI for Discord.
 - 🌍 Expand multilingual support.
-- 🤖 Improve performance and response time.
+- 📊 Improve performance and response time.
-- 🗃️ Binary to text translation.
+- 💬 **Binary to Text Decoding** – Convert binary back into readable text.
+- 🤖 Our own discord bot to do this (Used to have one but decided to just share the code for it here)